dslmeinte/evan-lang/readme.md

 # about the name

 As you've probably already noticed, the "Evan" acronym is awkward.
-That's because is retrofitted to the name of my first-born :)
+That's because is retrofitted to the name of Meinte's first-born :)

 # license